 Under the Equality Act 2010 we have a duty not to discriminate against people on the basis of their age, disability, gender, gender identity, pregnancy or maternity, race, religion or belief and sexual orientation.
-We are committed to treating all members of the school community fairly and challenging negative attitudes about disability and 7- Hillcross Primary School Transition from Early years to Year 1 Expectations accessibility and to developing a culture of awareness, tolerance and inclusion.
+We are committed to treating all members of the school community fairly and challenging negative attitudes about disability and accessibility and to developing a culture of awareness, tolerance and inclusion.
 This policy has been equality impact assessed and we believe that it is in line with the Equality Act 2010 as it is fair, it does not prioritise or disadvantage any member of the school community and it helps to promote equality and accessibility at our school.
 The curriculum is planned to be inclusive and meet the needs and interests of a full range of learners.
 Activities and resources will be differentiated and adult support used to ensure that children access the curriculum and make the best possible progress.